Henry Woodhouse (forger): Other involvement with aviation

-In 1915 he helped found the American Society of Aeronautic Engineering.
+In 1915 Woodhouse helped found the American Society of Aeronautic Engineering.
 He was one of the original founders and a governor of the Aeroclub.
 He founded the National Aeroplane Fund to support national defense during WWI, the Aeronautic Federation of the western Hemisphere, and the Patriotic Education Society.
 He was the director of the American Society of Aeronautic Engineers.
 He was a permanent delegate to the Conference Committee on National Preparedness, and appointed by NYC Mayor Mitchell to the Committee of 1000.
 He was a delegate to the second Pan-American Scientific Congress.
 Woodhouse held memberships in dozens of important clubs, organizations, and societies throughout his lifetime.
 These were not only related to aviation, but also economic, civic, and scientific.

 Woodhouse also owned copyrights to many aviation related terms and titles.
 He was awarded a $25,000 judgement against the famous 1927 movie Wings when the court found that the title was a copyright infringement against Woodhouse's intellectual property.